Living in Argentina

 A family of four planning on installing themselves in a major city will be fine with US$1,800 per month for smaller cities and US$2,000 for Buenos Aires.

-Foreigners who live in Argentina diverge greatly in how much they spend month to month.
-The big gap has to do with whether one earns pesos or a foreign currency and whether one lives an ‘Argentine lifestyle’ or not.
+The big gap depends on whether one earns pesos or a foreign currency and whether one lives an ‘Argentine lifestyle’ or an ‘expat lifestyle.’

 Sometimes it seems there are two economies — one for foreigners from developed countries and one for South Americans.